ellaaCA/FitFusion/README.md

-# FitFusion
+# Student's Athlete Hub
 Fuse your workouts with real-time progress.

-FitFusion is a mobile application built using Flutter, designed for students and Instructors to track, record, and view real-time fitness progress.
+A mobile application built using Flutter, designed for students and Instructors to track, record, and view real-time fitness progress.
 The app promotes a healthy lifestyle through daily workout logging, progress charts, and user-friendly features tailored for school environments.

 ## Features